-Following analysis of the extent of available employment lands, the population of Trim and its role as a moderate sustainable growth town forming part of the Navan Core Economic Area, it is considered that the quantum of employment lands is appropriate.
+Following analysis of the extent of available employment lands, the population of Trim and its role as a moderate sustainable growth town forming part of the Navan Core Economic Area, it is considered that the quantum of E2 employment lands will be duly considered as part of the Meath County Development Plan review (incorporating a full review of the current Trim Development Plan 2014-2020) which will occur subsequent to the completion of the Meath County Development Plan review process.

 There are a significant number of vacant units, many of which are to let or for sale within Oaktree and Scurlockstown Business Parks.
 There are also a number of under utilized sites, with half constructed and semi-derelict buildings.
-Given this high level of vacancy there can be no justification to increase the amount of greenfield lands zoned for enterprise and employment.
+Given this high level of vacancy there can be no justification to increase the amount of greenfield lands zoned E2 for enterprise and employment.
 The redevelopment and utilization of existing vacant units and/or underutilized sites within the business parks should be prioritised, with development on appropriately zoned greenfield sites secondary.
 A flexible approach is required when assessing planning applications for the change of use or redevelopment of existing vacant units in the Business Parks, whilst ensuring the vitality and viability of the town centre is retained.
+It is considered that greater flexibility afforded to the E2 land use zoning objective within the Economic Variation to the Meath County Development Plan is now being provided for with this current proposed economic variation of the Trim Development Plan and will have a positive economic impact upon the undeveloped units and sites with the Oaktree and Scurlockstown employment lands.